Skip to Main Content

 Methodology

-Credible evaluated 32 lenders across 1,216 data points to find the best long-term personal loans.
-We chose the best lenders based on the following weighted categories:
+Credible evaluated 32 lenders across 1,216 data points to find the best long-term personal loans based on length of available loan terms, minimum and maximum interest rates, types of approved loan purposes, customer experience, origination fees, discounts, availability of secured loans, and more.
+Lender star ratings were established based on the following weighted categories:

 • Rates and fees: 18.75%